Welcome

 Whether the available material can carry a professional conclusion depends on recognisability, comparability, and the actual evidential reach of the images.

-Anthropological examination of human skeletal remains, bone finds, and osteological comparison findings in the context of identification.
+Anthropological examination of human skeletal remains, bone finds and osteological comparison findings for identification purposes.

 Central issues are the state of preservation, the biological profile, comparison material, and the proper handling of the finding and recovery situation.